lsst-ts/ts_mtaos/README.md

 # Main Telescope Active Optical System (MTAOS)

 MTAOS is a component of LSST Telescope and Site software.
-It process images taken by camera corner raft (wavefront sensors), computes corrections and sends them to M2 and camera hexapods and M1M3 support system.
+It processes images taken by camera corner raft (wavefront sensors), computes corrections and sends them to M2 and camera hexapods and M1M3 support system.

 ## Supported OS + packages